-Greek and Roman contributions, the Church Fathers, the Carolingian, Ottonian, and Twelfth Century Renaissance, Italian and Northern Humanism, the Age of Reason, Romanticism, and modern European thought.
-Prerequisite: Six hours of European History.
+Prerequisite: Six hours European history. - Greek and Roman contributions, the Church Fathers, the Carolingian, Ottonian, and Twelfth Century Renaissance, Italian and Northern Humanism, the Age of Reason, Romanticism, and modern European thought.

-450 Independent Study in History (1-5) i, ii, iii

-Investigation of selected problems or topics on an individual conference basis.
-Prerequisite: Consent of Instructor.
+Prerequisite: Six hours of European History. - 450 Independent Study in History (1-5) i, ii, iii Investigation of selected problems or topics on an individual conference basis.